zyinghua/uncond-image-generation-ldm/README.md

 To use your own dataset, there are 3 ways:
 - you can either provide your own folder as `--train_data_dir`
-- or you can provide your own .zip file containing the data as '--train_data_files'
+- or you can provide your own .zip file containing the data as `--train_data_files`
 - or you can upload your dataset to the hub (possibly as a private repo, if you prefer so), and simply pass the `--dataset_name` argument.

 Below, we explain both in more detail.